mohan-chinnappan-n/browser-notes/chrome.md

 Garbage collection is also done in a **stop-the-world**, generational way.
 This means that before the JavaScript engine does garbage collection, all processing of JavaScript **will be paused** and the garbage collector will find objects and data that are **no longer referenced** and collect them.
 This ensures that garbage collection is done in an accurate and efficient way

+Latest version of chrome uses incremental garbage collector [Ref](https://blog.chromium.org/2011/11/game-changer-for-interactive.html)
+This dramatically improves interactive performance of web apps and HTML5 games.
+Avoiding pauses is vital to achieving good interactive performance.
+Previously, garbage collection pause times depended on the amount of memory used.
+Therefore, large interactive apps were impacted by pauses that caused hiccuping.
+V8’s new GC reduces pause times dramatically while maintaining great peak performance and memory use.

 **Inspiration for the Chrome Design: Modern Operating Systems (Unix/Linux!)**: